Chapter 15 Introduction to PowerPoint

 Figure 5.
 Paragraph group on the Home Tab.

-Keyboard shortcut tips are available for creating bullets in PowerPoint.
+These keyboard shortcut tips are available for creating bullets in PowerPoint:

 • Round bullets: Press the asterisk sign (*), spacebar, and then type the content.
 When you hit the Enter key, you should see the round bullets appear.